Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 "Sex."

-Alexander Avila, in his video essay _How Conservatives Invented Gender Ideology_, charts the history of what is today labeled by the far-right "Gender Ideology."
-In it, he notes a critical component being exactly what we are discussing here toady: the sex/gender division.
+Alexander Avila, in his video essay _How Conservatives Invented Gender Ideology_, charts the history of what is today labeled by the far-right as "Gender Ideology."
+In it, he notes a critical component being exactly what we are discussing here today: the sex/gender division.
 In discussion of its formation, he considers this revolution in biology.
 As biologists began to study sex, they were on the edge of their seats.
 Finally, they thought, they would

-> find some kind of final Essence, some fundamental distinguishing characters
+> find some kind of final essence, some fundamental distinguishing characters
 > that would finally explain all of the assumed differences between men and
 > women.
 The masculine and feminine.
 The metaphor to end all metaphors.
 The
 > logic of difference itself.
 But instead, they found something else.